kkschick/message-board-app/README.md

 We don't want to allow people to put HTML into the messages themselves.
-That could open up a nasty security problem when these messages show up on other people's browsers--especially if their HTML included <script> tags containing Javascript that was run!
+That could open up a nasty security problem when these messages show up on other people's browsers--especially if their HTML included HTML script tags containing Javascript that was run!

 - You might prefer to do this by removing HTML entirely, so a message like "I am a <b>hacker</b>" becomes "I am a ".